captain-n3m0/MatrixTerm/README.md

 ## Features

-- List joined rooms
+- **List Joined Rooms:** View a list of rooms you have joined.
-- Join a Matrix room
+- **Join a Matrix Room:** Easily join Matrix rooms using room IDs.
-- Send messages to Matrix rooms
+- **Send Messages:** Send text messages to any room you are part of.
-- Clean and interactive command-line interface
+- **Interactive CLI:** Enjoy a clean and interactive command-line interface for seamless navigation.
-- Developed using the `matrix-nio` library
+- **Asynchronous Operation:** Built on `asyncio` for responsive and efficient performance.
+- **Configuration File Support:** Save your Matrix server and login credentials for quick access.
+- **Room Management:** Leave rooms and manage your room list effectively.
+- **Message History Retrieval:** Fetch and view message history within any room.

 ## Installation